AngelZlatkov91/healthNutrition/README.md

-HEALTHNUTRITION
-WEB APPLICATION FOR FOOD SUPLEMENT SELLER

-Description
- This is web application for seller helath suplement product.
- I made this because i learning in Soft Uni and this is My Online Project Defence

-Getting Started
-Dependencies
-Windows 10
-This project made in InteliJIDE , with MySql - database I used  - Java - version 17,
-Spring boot starte ,Spring starter Web, Spring Sequrity, Modelmapper, Spring starter validation, Spring hateoas, for fron end templeta - html and css boostrap.min, and thymleaf engine and Thymleaf extras springSequrity for test JUnit 5 and spring security test
+This is a web application for selling health supplement products.
+I developed it as part of my training at SoftUni , and it served as my Online Project Defense , which is available on my GitHub account .
+The application is built with Java and Spring Boot on the backend, and uses Thymeleaf, HTML, and CSS on the frontend.
+Additionally, it includes a microservice that communicates with the main application via REST API .
 Installing
 You cann pull the repositories.
 And for RestApi i make one onether Repo  must start together - https://github.com/AngelZlatkov91/bg.softUni.restProjectDefence